-We all know that electrons in an atom or a molecule absorb energy and get excited, they jump from lower energy level to higher energy level, and they emit radiations when they come back to their original states.
-This phenomenon accounts for the emission spectrum through hydrogen too, better known as hydrogen emission spectrum.
+We all know that electrons in an atom or a molecule absorb energy and get excited, they jump from lower energy level to higher energy level, and they emit radiation when they come back to their original states.
+This phenomenon accounts for the emission spectrum through hydrogen too, better known as the hydrogen emission spectrum.
 When an electric discharge is passed through a gaseous hydrogen molecule, the hydrogen atoms in the molecule dissociate.
 This leads to the emission of electromagnetic radiation by the energetically excited hydrogen atoms.
 The hydrogen emission spectrum consists of radiations of discrete frequencies.
 These series of radiations are named after the scientists who discovered them.

 Hydrogen emission spectrum series

 In the year 1885, on the basis of experimental observations, Balmer proposed the formula for correlating the wave number of the spectral lines emitted and the energy shells involved.
 This formula is given as:

 This series of the hydrogen emission spectrum is known as the Balmer series.
-This is the only series of line in the electromagnetic spectrum that lies in the visible region.
+This is the only series of lines in the electromagnetic spectrum that lies in the visible region.
 The value, 109,677 cm-1, is called the Rydberg constant for hydrogen.
-The Balmer series is basically the part of hydrogen emission spectrum responsible for the excitation of an electron from the second shell to any other shell.
+The Balmer series is basically the part of the hydrogen emission spectrum responsible for the excitation electron that comes from the higher energy shell to the second shell.
 Similarly, other transitions also have their own series names.
 Some of them are listed below,

-- Transition from the fourth shell to any other shell – Bracket series
+- Comes from other higher shell to 4th shell- Bracket series

-- Transition from the fifth shell to any other shell – Pfund series
+- Comes from other higher shell to 5th shell- Pfund series

 Johannes Rydberg, a Swedish spectroscopist, derived a general formula for the calculation of wave number of hydrogen spectral line emissions due to the transition of an electron from one orbit to another.
 The general formula for hydrogen emission spectrum is given by: